A lesson in packing lightly.

 So, how much should a pack weigh?

-The general rule for ‘long-distance hiking rule’ is that a loaded backpack should not weigh more than 20% of your overall body weight.
+The general ‘long-distance hiking rule’ is that a loaded backpack should not weigh more than 20% of your overall body weight.
 To give you an idea of my self-afflicted burden, I began the trail weighing in at 72 kilograms, meaning, at the most extreme, I lugged around 32% of my overall body weight.
 Ridiculous, I know.
 Added to this, by the time I finished the trail, my frame had whittled down to 67 kilograms.
 Madness!
 Ditching the bulky tech would have reduced my pack weight to somewhere near my recommended limit.

 Prepare to be self-sufficient.

 If you’re planning to hike the trail unassisted, you must learn to be self-reliant.
 Preparation is paramount.
-Everything from your shelter, food, hydration, safety, medication and weather protection require careful consideration before beginning your adventure.
+Everything from your shelter, food, hydration, safety, medication and weather protection requires careful consideration before beginning your adventure.
 There are many largely inaccessible areas along the trail with periods between communities often lasting 100 kilometres or more!
 So, be sure to triple-check that all essential items are on your Heysen Trail Packing List.

 My Heysen Trail Packing List.

 Below is my real-life Heysen Trail Packing List.
-As mentioned, there were several non-essential items stashed away in my bag that people with a firmer grasp on their sanity would not pack.
+As mentioned, there were several non-essential items stashed away in my bag that people with a firmer grasp of their sanity would not pack.
 But, you’re only young and silly once, right?
 There were also several ‘handy’ items that weren’t included (like a clothesline and a portable shower) as I typically endured the stank until I arrived in town.
 Need help creating a packing list?
 Download my free Heysen Trail Checklist.

 Clothing and Accessories